-This area includes the Erasmus School of History, Culture and Communication, the Erasmus School of Social and Behavioural Sciences and the Faculty of Philosophy.
+This area includes the Erasmus School of History, Culture and Communication, the Erasmus School of Social and Behavioural Sciences and the Erasmus School of Philosophy.
 Primary research is on media, happiness and identity in modern society.

 This research is carried out by scholars from multiple disciplines within the university.
 Creative Industries, for example, is a central hub for all the research and education focused on the fashion industry, games, music, art, cultural entrepreneurship, cultural heritage, media tourism and (digital) media.